LingxiDiagBench: A Multi-Agent Framework for Benchmarking LLMs in Chinese Psychiatric Consultation and Diagnosis: Results

 Table~\ref{tab:dynamic_results} presents the comprehensive evaluation of Doctor Agents across both LLM-as-a-Judge consultation quality dimensions and complete diagnostic classification performance, including all metrics for 2-class, 4-class, and 12-class tasks.
 We compare four doctor strategies, including Free-form, Symptom-Tree, APA-Guided, and APA-Guided + MRD-RAG.

 Dynamic results are summarized in Table~\ref{tab:dynamic_results}.
 The 2-class accuracy can reach 92.3\% (DeepSeek-V3.2 under APA-Guided + MRD-RAG), but performance decreases substantially for 4-class and 12-class tasks.
-The best 4-class accuracy is 43.0\% (Grok-4.1-Fast under APA-Guided + MRD-RAG), and the best 12-class accuracy is 28.5\% (Grok-4.1-Fast under APA-Guided + MRD-RAG), as shown in Figure~\ref{fig:apaGuidedRAG_comparison}.
+The best 4-class accuracy is 43.0\% (Grok-4.1-Fast under APA-Guided + MRD-RAG), and the best 12-class accuracy is 28.5\% (Grok-4.1-Fast under APA-Guided + MRD-RAG) .
 Top-1 accuracy peaks at 37.5\% for 12-class prediction (Grok-4.1-Fast under APA-Guided + MRD-RAG), indicating that correct diagnoses are often present in candidates but remain difficult to rank as the primary label.
 Overall, stronger consultation quality does not consistently translate into higher diagnostic accuracy, suggesting that diagnostic reasoning and interviewing skills need to be optimized separately.
-Detailed model-level comparisons for each strategy are provided in Appendix Figures~\ref{fig:freeform_comparison}--\ref{fig:apaGuidedRAG_comparison}.
+We additionally run the dynamic evaluation with real patient profiles and dialogues from LingxiDiag-Clinical in place of LLM-simulated patients; results are reported in Table~\ref{tab:dynamic_real} and analyzed in Section~\ref{sec:conclusion}.